Bishthimanshu27/ToolsAndAutomation/GitQuiz.md

 The `.zip` file should contain your first and last name.

-You have 45 minutes to complete all the tasks.
+You have 1.5 hours to complete all the tasks.

 The `.zip` file containing your submission should be uploaded to the [Dropbox Folder](https://www.dropbox.com/request/Ev31ktTjgSLF6i9AoYh1)